 Porcellio scaber ‘Spanish Orange’ Isopod, 12 for $10, not currently available (Cannot ship to Louisiana)

 This is the first hobby isopod, bred and kept for color.
+It originates from Spanish stock that Orin McMonigle bred and popularized.
 A true classic.
 Can be used as a bioactive vivarium cleanup crew, or kept as a colorful pet.

 Porcellionides pruinosus ‘Oreo Crumbles’ isopod, not currently available 12 for $36